Skip to content

 git pull

-# Replace tag against checkout if you do not want to build the latest released version
+# Replace tag against checkout if you do not want to build the latest released version, we recommend using battle tested node versions - which may not always be latest

 # Use `-l` argument if you'd like to use system libsodium instead of IOG fork of libsodium while compiling